Well, the preliminary overnights, TV ratings are in, and the day three numbers for the Democrat National Convention are down.

 She's bigger than the law.

-She's above it because she's special, because she's a presidential candidate, because she's ranking Democrat, because she's a member of the administration, whatever.
+She's above it because she's special, because she's a presidential candidate, because she's a ranking Democrat, because she's a member of the administration, whatever.

 So it's unsettled.